echasnovski/mini.nvim/readmes/mini-surround.md

     - Change number of neighbor lines with `sn` (see |MiniSurround-algorithm|).
 - Surrounding is identified by a single character as both "input" (in `delete` and `replace` start, `find`, and `highlight`) and "output" (in `add` and `replace` end):
     - 'f' - function call (string of alphanumeric symbols or '_' or '.' followed by balanced '()').
 In "input" finds function call, in "output" prompts user to enter function name.
     - 't' - tag.
-In "input" finds tab with same identifier, in "output" prompts user to enter tag name.
+In "input" finds tag with same identifier, in "output" prompts user to enter tag name.
     - All symbols in brackets '()', '[]', '{}', '<>".
 In "input' represents balanced brackets (open - with whitespace pad, close - without), in "output" - left and right parts of brackets.
     - '?' - interactive.
 Prompts user to enter left and right parts.
     - All other alphanumeric, punctuation, or space characters represent surrounding with identical left and right parts.